 “The W.K.
 Kellogg Foundation is a relationship-based and an event-based organization.
 We love to bring our grantees together so they can learn, network and share best practices.” — Sterling Speirn, President and CEO, W.K.
 Kellogg Foundation

 Hot off the press!
-This beautifully designed report, which can be downloaded for free by clicking on the report cover above, describes a wealth of thoughtful approaches, proposals, and standards for meetings hosted by the W.K.
+You can download for free the beautifully designed Convenings 2.0 report (click on the report cover above).
+Convenings 2.0 describes a wealth of thoughtful approaches, proposals, and standards for meetings hosted by the W.K.
 Kellogg Foundation for its grantees.
 Containing extensive research by Carol and Mike Galle, and Sharon McMurray of Special D Events, I believe this document deserves wide circulation to associations, foundations, and event and association professionals.

 Thirty-five subject matter expert contributors from foundations, the meeting industry, and adult learning/academia contributed to the report, including my friends and colleagues Mitchell Beer, Michelle Bruno, Sandy Heierbacher, Carolyn Ray, Maarten Vanneste, and myself.
 The bibliography includes books and reports by Joan Eisenstodt, Jackie Mulligan, Maarten, myself, and many others.